iTwin/itwinjs-core/docs/learning/ECSQLTutorial/PolymorphicQueries.md

 This example illustrates that polymorphism is pretty obvious.
 All examples throughout the tutorial up to here were polymorphic queries, and we did not have to mention or even explain it.
 It has worked intuitively.
 If we now take a closer look at what the ECSQL does, you can notice this:

-- The `SpatialElement` ECClass is an abstract class, i.e. it cannot have any instances.
-However you can query against it, and because of polymorphism the query intuitively returns instances of all subclasses of `Element`.
+- The [SpatialElement](../../bis/domains/biscore/BisCore.ecschema.md#SpatialElement) ECClass is an abstract class, i.e. it cannot have any instances.
+However you can query against it, and because of polymorphism the query intuitively returns instances of all subclasses of `SpatialElement`.
 - Returning the [ECClassId](./ECSQLDataTypes.md#ecinstanceid-and-ecclassid) in the query only makes sense because of polymorphism.
 If the query was not polymorphic, the returned ECClassId would always be the same.
 - Consequently, the [ECClassId](./ECSQLDataTypes.md#ecinstanceid-and-ecclassid) is key when you need to know about the subclasses of a polymorphic query.